 — Victoria Murphy (@byQueenVic) March 7, 2018

 Seraphine described the dress as, “Worn by the Duchess of Cambridge, Seraphine’s Marlene Maternity Cocktail Dress is a true statement piece, perfect for special occasions.
-The soft woven skirt sweeps elegantly to the knee, creating a flattering A-line silhouette that’s perfect before, during and after pregnancy.
-The stunning lace bodice is lined in comfortable stretch jersey, while the elegant long sleeves are made in stylish peek-a-boo lace, with subtle bell detailing at the cuffs.
-Velvet ribbon detailing at the empire waist, cuffs and collar complete the look.”
+The soft woven skirt sweeps elegantly to the knee, creating a flattering A-line silhouette that’s perfect before, during, and after pregnancy.
+The stunning lace bodice is lined in a comfortable stretch jersey, while the elegant long sleeves are made in stylish peek-a-boo lace, with subtle bell detailing at the cuffs.
+Velvet ribbon detailing at the empire waist, cuffs, and collar complete the look.”